ckoukoutchos/react-lightning-lectures/notes.md

 For almost all components, assuming you have the Babel plugin, no.

-One could argue that, for components that have complicated initialization logic, it is clearer to wrap the code inside a constructor function rather than just letting Babel do it behind the scenes.
-If you come from the Angular world, you maybe tempted to ask what about Dependency Injection (DI).
-However, in React, no DI is needed to write reusable code.
+One could argue that, for components that have complicated initialization logic, it is cleaner/clearer to wrap the code inside a constructor function rather than just letting Babel do it behind the scenes.

+Note: If you come from the Angular world, you maybe tempted to ask what about Dependency Injection (DI).
+It's not a thing in React, don't worry about it.